enderpirate98/Cachyos-look-and-feel/README.md

 ## Prerequisites

 - You will need the latest version of Kde Plasma for this to work (As of writing it is 5.27.5)
-- And fastfetch and exa installed if you want the fish configuration
+- And fastfetch, exa and exa-fish-completion installed if you want the fish configuration
 ## How do I install everything?

 First of all download the files needed